llbtraining/1.-Linux-Essentials/1_Overview.md

 If you want to put some logic around some odd concepts in the way the file system is organized: http://landley.net/writing/hackermonthly-issue022-pg33.pdf

+Paritions:
+- Disk partitioning or disk slicing is the creation of one or more regions on secondary storage, so that each region can be managed separately.
+Partitions are "mounted"

 Basic Navigation commands
 =========================
 "ls": list the content fo the current directory